 Bloody Mary Bar

 A Bloody Mary bar is a no-brainer for a brunch bridal shower.
-Let guests personalize theirs with gourmet garnishes like pickled okra, hearts of palm, smoked mussels, and kimchi, or go the classic route with celery, bacon, and an assortment of stuffed olives.
+Let guests personalize their drinks with gourmet garnishes like pickled okra, hearts of palm, smoked mussels, and kimchi, or go the classic route with celery, bacon, and an assortment of stuffed olives.

 Sparkling Wine Cocktails

 Nothing says ‘celebration’ quite like a glass of bubbles!
-A sparkling wine or champagne cocktail won’t taste too boozy for an afternoon soiree, but will still help get guests in the party mood.
+A sparkling wine or champagne cocktail won’t taste too boozy for an afternoon soiree, but will still help get everyone in the party mood.

 Rosé Slushie Pops